My saga of the 2010 Sawdust Chronicles Build Challenge continues.

 I ended up fabricating three (3) of the center sections as the first warped before I could tile it and I miss dereferenced a joinery mark on the second.
 As I had never tiled before and I had plenty of tile, I chose to tile one of the unusable center sections and the real section.
 Since both the mortar and grout had mixing ratios and pot lives I set the real tile immediately after the test tile and mortared the real tile immediately after the test tile.
 Even though this only gave me about 2 minutes practice, I feel it did help and Im glad I did it.

-The bottom lip and upper wing
+The bottom lip and upper wing section are Dominoed and ready. |

 All of the joinery was done using Dominos and Tightbond III glue.
 I used Tightbond III because of its longer open time when compared to Tightbond II.
 As many of the glue ups were clamped at odd angles with custom made cauls, I wanted as much open time as I could easily get.
 Luckily, the glue ups went smoothly.
 Once the top section was done I smoothed some misalignment in the face with my block plane and flattened the back of the center section to the wings with my new Rotex in a moment of mental ineptitude (I bought the Rotex during the project with no intention to use it.
 As I did use it for this one step, it is included in my project expenses under power tools).

-the top assembly using one
+Gluing the base/arm assembly to the top assembly using one funky looking caul. |

 After 5 glue ups the book stand was assembled.
 It unfortunately needed dramatically more touch up sanding at this point than I was planning on, so I went to work with a variety of sanding sponges and my 5" random orbit sander.
 Once the sanding was finally done, I began with a 1 lb cut of shellac applied with a rag.
 After that I switched to the full 2 lb cut of Seal Coat and applied 5 more coats by rag, sanding with a "00" steel wool equivalent synthetic pad between coats.
 When the final coat of shellac was dry I installed a thin bead of tile caulk to act as an expansion joint between the glass tile and the walnut which surrounds it.